Frederick Irby, 2nd Baron Boston

-Frederick Irby, 2nd Baron Boston FSA (9 June 1749 – 23 March 1825) was an English peer, landowner, and courtier.
+Frederick Irby, 2nd Baron Boston, FSA (9 June 1749 – 23 March 1825) was an English landowner and courtier.

 Early life

 Frederick Irby was born on 9 June 1749.
 He was the eldest son of William Irby, 1st Baron Boston, and Albinia Selwyn.
 His elder sister, Hon.
 Augusta Georgina Elizabeth Irby, married Thomas de Grey, 2nd Baron Walsingham.
 His younger brother, Hon.
 William Henry Irby, married Mary Blackman (co-heiress of Rowland Blackman of Bath and Antigua).

 His paternal grandparents were Sir Edward Irby, 1st Baronet and the former Dorothy Paget (a granddaughter of the 5th Baron Paget).
 His maternal grandparents were Henry Selwyn, the Receiver-General of Customs, and Ruth Compton (a daughter of Anthony Compton of Gainslaw, near Berwick-on-Tweed, Northumberland).
 His maternal uncle was William Selwyn, MP for Whitchurch.

 He was educated at Eton College and graduated from Oxford University on 8 July 1763 with a Doctor of Civil Laws (D.C.L.), and from St. John's College, Cambridge, in 1769 with a Master of Arts (M.A.).